-The Henrietta Barnet School
+The Henrietta Barnett School

-What makes Proms at St Jude’s so special is the church of St Jude-on-the-Hill in leafy Hampstead Garden Suburb, where nearly all the concerts are held.
+What makes Proms at St Jude’s so special is the Church of St Jude-on-the-Hill in leafy Hampstead Garden Suburb, where nearly all the concerts are held.
 This magnificent building is renowned for its acoustics and is considered to be one of Edwin Lutyens’s finest creations.

 From anywhere in Hampstead Garden Suburb and from many of its approaches, the magnificent spire and roof are a familiar sight.